 - Total UK debt includes household sector debt, business sector debt, financial sector debt and government debt.
 This is over 500% of GDP.
 Total UK Debt

 When considering government borrowing, it is important to place it in context.
 From 2007 to 2012, we have seen a sharp rise in private sector saving (UK savings ratio).
 The private sector has been seeking to reduce their debt levels and increase savings (e.g. buying government bonds).
 This increase in savings led to a sharp fall in private sector spending and investment.
 The increase in government borrowing is making use of this steep increase in private sector savings and helping to offset the fall in AD. see: Private and public sector borrowing

 Although 107% of GDP is high by recent UK standards, it is worth bearing in mind that other countries have a much bigger problem.
 Japan, for example, has a National debt of 256%, Italy is over 157%.
 The US national debt is over 132% of GDP.
 [See other countries debt].

 How to reduce the debt to GDP ratio?

 - Economic expansion which improves tax revenues and reduces spending on benefits like Job Seekers Allowance.
-The economic slowdown which has occurred since 2010 has pushed the UK close to a triple dip recession and therefore the further squeeze on tax revenues has led to deficit reduction targets being missed.
+The economic slowdown which has occurred since 2010 has pushed the UK into a period of slow economic growth – especially if we consider GDP per capita growth.
+Therefore the further squeeze on tax revenues has led to deficit-reduction targets being missed.